Which Number Is Divisible By 3

 Scientific Foundation

 The divisibility rule for 3 has a solid scientific foundation rooted in modular arithmetic and the properties of the base-10 number system.
-Modular arithmetic deals with the remainders of division.
+That said, modular arithmetic deals with the remainders of division.
 When we say that a number a is congruent to a number b modulo m, written as a ≡ b (mod m), it means that a and b have the same remainder when divided by m.

 Let's consider a number in the form of abc, which can be written as 100a + 10b + c.
 Using modular arithmetic, we can express this as: